 I grew up in New Zealand.
 I moved to Los Angeles when I was 22 and lived there for several years.
 I later spent seven years in New York City before moving to the Research Triangle area of North Carolina, where I’ve lived since 2015.

-Have you seen Flight of the Conchords?
+Do you know Flight of the Conchords?

 Aren’t those guys from New Zealand?

 Kiwi is actually the name of our national bird—a flightless, nocturnal bird.

 Why are you named after a flightless bird?

 New Zealand is full of flightless birds (well, it used to be, before many of them were killed by introduced predators—hard to escape when you can’t fly).
 I guess the kiwi is unique and quirky, just like us.